 The reason why it’s so important to get your toilet rough-in dimensions as accurate as possible is to prevent unnecessary issues.
 Some of the problems you could potentially face if your dimensions are not accurate include:

-By following the tips listed above, you can ensure your toilet will fit right, will work well, and will be as comfortable as possible when you’re using it.
+By following the tips listed above, you can ensure your toilet will fit properly, will work well, and will be as comfortable as possible when you’re using it.

 - If You Have No Hot Water Pressure, Here’s What You Should Do - December 28, 2021